X icon white, transparent background.

 🔎 Discover how your people see your business

-An employee retention agreement is a contract that encourages staff to commit to staying with an organization for a specific time frame.
+A retention bonus agreement — also called a stay bonus agreement — is a contract that encourages staff to commit to staying with an organization for a specific time frame.
 Employers use them as retention tools to stop essential team members from leaving at critical moments for the business.
 They can include incentives like:

 • A retention bonus (either as a lump sum payment of 10 to 15% of the employee’s base pay or in smaller installments)